 The Equitable Transit Oriented Development (ETOD) Strategy and Implementation Plan will refine the City of Seattle’s approach to advancing community-driven outcomes in high-capacity transit station areas.
 By centering communities who are most impacted by investments in public infrastructure in the process—Black and Indigenous and people of color, immigrants and refugees, English language learners, LGBTQ people, youth, elders, and people living with disabilities—this approach attempts to address the root causes of displacement and deliver self-determination through community led and owned development.
 An Equitable TOD Strategy and Implementation Plan is actionable and may include identifying opportunity sites and funding mechanisms for key locations.

-This RFQ focuses on the ETOD Strategy and Implementation Plan deliverables.
+This RFP focuses on the ETOD Strategy and Implementation Plan deliverables.
 The consultant will be expected to provide the following services: recruit, select and on-board members for a community advisory group (CAG), develop a structure for how advisory groups will function, and facilitate a process in which the CAG will lead the development of an ETOD Strategy and Implementation Plan.
 The consultant team will develop a recruitment and facilitation approach that represents ETOD Values previously developed by a small steering group (see ‘ETOD Summary’ attachment under section 5a).

 This contract is estimated to range from $75,000 and not to exceed $125,000.
 It is anticipated that this contract will receive federal funds and therefore will proceed under this assumption.